crs1138/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ### Tests for the <i>Togglable</i> component

 Let's write a few tests for the <i>Togglable</i> component.
-Let's add the <i>togglableContent</i> CSS classname to the div that returns the child components.
+Let's add the <i>togglableContent</i> data attribute to the div that returns the child components.

 ```js
 const Togglable = forwardRef((props, ref) => {